CSM-LVMH Director of Sustainable Innovation, Director of the Design & Living Systems Lab, Professor in Design For Sustainable Futures

 Central Saint Martins

-Her recent curation of ‘Alive, New Design Frontiers’ www.thisisalive.com questions the emerging role of the designer when working with living materials and technologies such as synthetic biology and clearly establishes a new original framework for designing with the living.
-One of Collet’s characteristics is that she straddles different research roles, from designer, to curator and educator.
+Her curatorial approach questions the emerging role of the designer when working with living materials and technologies such as synthetic biology, and establishes an original framework for designing with the living.
+Her design research project Biolace has been exhibited around the world in 26 international showcase including the Universal Expo in 2015 and has been widely cited in book publications and catalogues.
+One of Collet’s characteristics is that she takes on different research roles, from designer, to curator and educator.
 This enables her to develop an informed critique of both the design outputs and the design contexts, from making knowledge to framing knowledge.

-Her work has been featured in international exhibitions and she regularly contributes to conferences on the subject of textile futures, biodesign, biomimicry, synthetic biology, future manufacturing, sustainable design and climate change.
+Carole's work has been featured in international exhibitions and she regularly contributes to conferences on the subject of textile futures, biodesign, biomimicry, synthetic biology, future manufacturing and bio-materiality, sustainable design, design for the bioeconomy and climate change.

 Sustainability, future design, disruptive technologies, design-science collaborations, biomimicry, biology, botany, synthetic biology, biomaterials, biofacture, living systems, future scoping, textile futures, resilience, planetary boundaries, climate change, 2050.